Krishna Kant

 committee on parallel processing).
 Also involved with biannual competitions

-need for a standardized curriculum in the parallel and distributed systems
+articulates the need for a standardized curriculum in the parallel and

 Recently Funded Grants: